vismodo/Python-Quiz-Application/README.md

 ## Was this repository helpful?
 Star this repository if you found it helpful.
 If you found any bugs that have not been found or have an enhancement idea, put it up in the [Issues](https://github.com/VismayaAtreya/Python-Quiz-Application/issues) tab.

-## Check out my other reporitories too!
+## Check out Our other reporitories too!